 - Mergers and acquisitions

 - Innovation and emerging technologies

 - Cost-structure transformation and revenue optimization

+- Cybersecurity

-- GenapSys Inc. (Audit Committee chair) - Previously served on the Jacksonville (Florida) Chamber Board of Directors and as chair of the business recruiting portion of the chamber, JAXUSA Partnership - Previously served on the Audit Committee of United Way Jacksonville - Previously served as Executive Member and Finance Committee chair for the Jacksonville Zoo Board of Directors
+- Gates Industrial Corporation plc (Audit Committee Chair) - Previously served on the Jacksonville (Florida) Chamber Board of Directors and as chair of the business recruiting portion of the chamber, JAXUSA Partnership - Previously served on the Audit Committee of United Way Jacksonville - Previously served as Executive Member and Finance Committee chair for the Jacksonville Zoo Board of Directors

-Mr. Eliasson is Executive Vice President and Chief Financial Officer for Change Healthcare Inc., one of the largest independent healthcare IT companies in the United States.
+Mr. Eliasson currently serves as a member of the Board of Directors of Gates Industrial Corporation plc.
+He previously served as Executive Vice President and Chief Financial Officer for Change Healthcare Inc., one of the largest independent healthcare IT companies in the United States, from 2018 to 2022.
 He joined Change Healthcare in 2018 after a 22-year career at CSX Corporation, where he served in various executive leadership capacities, including President in 2017, Executive Vice President and Chief Sales and Marketing Officer from 2015 to 2017, and Executive Vice President and Chief Financial Officer from 2012 to 2015.